 In the UK, alcohol is measured in units.

-1 unit is equal to 10mls of pure alcohol and guidelines state that both men and women shouldn’t drink more than 14 units per week, ideally spread over at least 3 days.
+One unit is equal to 10mls of pure alcohol and guidelines state that both men and women shouldn’t drink more than 14 units per week, ideally spread over at least three days.
 Guidelines from the UK Chief Medical Officer for the government state that there’s no safe level of alcohol consumption.